Bangladesh TV hires country’s 1st transgender news anchor

 She moved from her family’s house in a southern coastal district to live a solitary life in the capital, where she underwent hormone therapy, worked for charities and acted with a local theater group.
 In January, she began studying public health at a Dhaka university, which she is continuing alongside her job at the TV station.

-Bangladesh officially has more than 10,000 transgender people, but activists say the actual number is much higher.
+Bangladesh officially has more than 10,000 transgender people, but activists say the actual number is much higher in the nation of more than 160 million people.
 The LGBT community faces social isolation, sexual abuse and other forms of harassment.
 Finding employment is very difficult, and many live by begging or selling sex.

 Since 2013, the government of Prime Minister Sheikh Hasina has allowed transgender people to identify themselves as a separate gender.
 They were given voting rights in 2018.